 The Model Context Protocol or MCP is a standard protocol for LLMs to retrieve invoke both local and remote tools to access services.
 Thus, rather than having every LLM agent implement all of the tools it needs to execute, the agent can instead invoke tools implemented by MCP servers that are running either locally or remotely.
 In this lab, you will experiment with agents that utilize MCP servers to handle tasks.

-cd cs475-src git pull cd 05*/01*
+git pull

 There are two main ways of running an MCP server.
 One way is to run the MCP server locally and communicate with it over standard input/output (STDIO) while another is to run the MCP server remotely and communicate with it over HTTP.
-For this lab, we'll support both modes and utilize a command-line argument that is passed when invoked to select the mode.

 from fastmcp import FastMCP